40,000 People Lose Power in Cleveland

 An estimated 40,000 people in Cleveland, Ohio were without power Tuesday night, as temperatures dipped to a frigid 13 degrees Fahrenheit (-11°C).

-Power was knocked out across the city’s Westside, including Old Brooklyn, Tremont, Battery Park and the Flats neighborhoods, local radio station wykc reports.
+Power was knocked out across the city’s west side, including Old Brooklyn, Tremont, Battery Park and the Flats neighborhoods, local radio station wykc reports.

 Cleveland Public Power attributed the outage to a transformer explosion that caused a minor fire at an electrical substation.
 On Twitter, the utility said crews were “working feverishly” to restore power but they estimate it would take up to three hours.